China issues US travel alert warning of official harassment

 Chinese social media has been abuzz with talk of U.S. visa and green card denials and other travel, education and employment woes under Trump, who has sought to restrict the numbers of foreign visitors and others coming to the U.S. for what he claims are security and economic reasons.

+Cao said she was asked questions about her parents’ profession and what specific types of robots she planned to work on.

+“I was expecting (to wait).
+I knew what was going to happen.
+This major involves a sensitive field,” said Cao, who received her visa after about six weeks.

-Partly as a result, Chinese travel to the U.S. is falling after more than a decade of rapid growth, leaving cities, malls and other tourist spots scrambling to reverse the trend.
+Partly as a result of additional visa checks, Chinese travel to the U.S. is falling after more than a decade of rapid growth, leaving cities, malls and other tourist spots scrambling to reverse the trend.

 Travel from China to the U.S. fell 5.7% in 2018 to 2.9 million visitors, according to the National Travel and Tourism Office, which collects data from U.S. Customs forms.
 It was the first time since 2003 that Chinese travel to the U.S. slipped from the prior year.